iipc/warc-specifications/specifications/warc-zstd/index.md

 Zstandard frames must use the standard format defined in [RFC 8478]; they must not use any of the legacy Zstandard formats not described there.

-## Window size

-Each Zstandard frame has a value called Window\_Size, described in [RFC 8478 section 3.1.1.1.2], which determines how much memory is needed to decode the frame.
-Although the Zstandard format supports window sizes up to 16 exabytes, sizes this large may be impractical for certain decoders.
-This specification only requires support for window sizes up to 8,388,608 bytes (8 mebibytes).
-Encoders are permitted to generate frames with larger window sizes, but decoders may choose to reject such frames with a suitable error message.

 # Dictionary frame format

 A dictionary frame is a skippable frame, as defined in [RFC 8478 section